Table of Contents

-When a ligand binds to ion-channel linked receptors, the extracellular domain of the receptor undergoes changes in its configuration which open a channel across the plasma membrane.
+When a ligand binds to ion-channel linked receptors, the extracellular domain of the receptor undergoes changes in its conformation, opening a channel across the plasma membrane.
 This allows specific ions (such as Na+, Ca2+, H+, and Mg2+, etc.) or other key molecules to pass through the open channel.
 The membrane-spanning region of these receptors helps to form a channel through which ions can pass.

 Ligands that bind to ion channel-linked receptors include neurotransmitters and peptide hormones and the passing molecules are ions such as sodium (Na+) and potassium (K+).

-The amino acids that occupy the membrane-spanning region of ion-channel receptors are hydrophobic in nature, which makes it easier for the phospholipid fatty acid chains that form the core of cell membranes to interact with them.
-On the other hand, amino acids lining the inside of these channels are hydrophilic, thus allow easy passage of ions and water.
-The ion channels (or pores) remain open only for a limited time.
-After that, the ligand is dissociated from the receptor, now available to bind again with a new ligand.
+The amino acids that occupy the membrane-spanning region of ion-channel receptors are hydrophobic in nature, making it easier for the membrane phospholipid fatty acid chains to interact with them.
+On the other hand, amino acids lining the inside of these channels are hydrophilic, allowing easy passage of ions and water.
+The ion channels (or pores) remain open only for a limited time, after which, the ligand dissociates from the receptor making it available to bind with a new ligand.

 Non-chemical stimuli can also cause the ion channel receptors to act in the same way.
 Such non-chemical stimuli include changes in electrical charge or mechanical disturbances of the membrane.

 Enzyme-linked receptors are typically single-pass transmembrane proteins which act as enzymes or are associated with enzymes.
 Enzyme-linked receptors have both an extracellular binding site for chemical signaling and an intracellular domain whose catalytic action is controlled by the binding of an extracellular ligand and are thus also called catalytic receptors.
-There are six types of enzyme-linked receptors:
+There are 6 types of enzyme-linked receptors:

-- Receptor tyrosine kinases – phosphorylate specific tyrosine residues on specific intracellular signaling proteins (EGFR).
-They bind to polypeptide growth factors which are responsible for controlling cell proliferation and differentiation
+- Receptor tyrosine kinases which phosphorylate specific tyrosine residues on specific intracellular signaling proteins (EGFR); they bind to polypeptide growth factors which are responsible for controlling cell proliferation and differentiation